Sable/mclab-www/mclab/_includes/projects/downloads/mix10.md

 format
 [here](http://www.sable.mcgill.ca/mclab/projects/mix10/docs/MiX10_alpha_release_doc.pdf).

+**Note**: The above document corresponds with the source code available above and may not be completely compatible with the latest source code.
+If you intend to use the latest source code, make sure to check the README.md file with it and run with `--help` for more information.

 ###Source Code
 McLab is open sourced under the Apache 2.0 license.
 The source code for MiX10 is still brewing and a complete and stable release will be made soon.
 In the